Phenomenology of the minimal inflation scenario: inflationary trajectories and particle production: Acknowledgements

 \section{Acknowledgements}

-We thank A. Achucarro, M. Postma \& Pablo Gonzalez for encouraging us to investigate in detail the inflationary trajectories in our model.
+We thank A. Achucarro, P. Gonzalez \& M. Postma for encouraging us to investigate in detail the inflationary trajectories in our model and A. Mazumdar for interesting discussions on re-heating.
+We warmly thank an anonymous referee for useful comments and suggestions that improved the manuscript.
 RJ acknowledges discussions with C. Germani on the roll of friction in facilitating slow-roll conditions for small-field models.